Exploring the Northern California Coast

 Fresh Crab, Fish n' Chips + More

-Meanwhile, there's a great lunch to be had at The Boat House right on Highway 1, where owner Captain Rick Powers' schooner hauls in seafood straight from the water.
-Right at the curve around the northern Bodega bend, you'll see bustles of people year-round, converging on a tiny little shack on the side of the road to get their fill of Dungeness crab cake sandwiches, briny oysters, and legendary rock cod fish-n-chips.
-It's so popular that getting a table can be difficult, in fact.
-Here's the trick.
-Place your order at the counter, get it to-go, then clamber back in your car and head to the beach for an al fresco feast.
-Just beware the seagulls - they're not shy about dive-bombing to steal those delicious chips.
+Meanwhile, there’s a great lunch to be had at The Boat House right on Highway 1, where owner Captain Rick Powers’ schooner hauls in seafood straight from the water.
+Right at the curve around the northern Bodega bend, you’ll see bustles of people year-round, converging on a tiny little shack on the side of the road to get their fill of Dungeness crab cake sandwiches, briny oysters, and legendary rock cod fish-n-chips.
+It’s so popular that getting a table can be difficult, but here’s the trick: place your order at the counter, get it to-go, then clamber back in your car and head to the beach for an al fresco feast.
+Just beware the seagulls—they’re not shy about dive-bombing to steal those delicious chips.

 Coastal Wine Tasting

-If you would like to go wine tasting, read about the Sonoma Coast and Fort Ross-Seaview wine regions.
-One top suggestion: Fort Ross Vineyard & Tasting Room, hidden away in a hillside forest in Jenner, and offering rare sips like Pinotage alongside "True Sonoma Coast" Pinot Noir, Chardonnay and Rosé of Pinot Noir.
+If you’d like to go wine tasting while you’re by the coast, read about the Sonoma Coast and Fort Ross-Seaview wine regions.
+One top suggestion: Fort Ross Vineyard & Tasting Room, hidden away in a hillside forest in Jenner, and offering rare sips like Pinotage alongside Pinot Noir, Chardonnay, and Rosé of Pinot Noir.

-Other great locations to sit back and enjoy coastal views with a glass in hand include Gourmet Au Bay, a wine and gift shop with a tasting room and eatery featuring small production, award-winning wines and delicious coastal wood oven cuisine in Bodega Bay, and Tasting by the Sea Wine Bar in Jenner, where you can sip wine on a large outdoor deck.
+Other great locations for coastal views with a glass in hand include Gourmet Au Bay, a wine and gift shop with a tasting room and eatery featuring small production, award-winning wines and delicious coastal wood oven cuisine in Bodega Bay, and Tasting by the Sea Wine Bar in Jenner, where you can sip wine on a large outdoor deck.

 Hotels & Luxury Lodging

-Set on 60 rolling hill acres in Bodega, Sonoma Coast Villa Resort & Spa includes a private restaurant, full-service spa, a pool, and a horse stable for a ride along the coast.
-With just 18 rooms, the Mediterranean style property pampers with wood burning fireplaces, radiant heated Italian slate floors, and double-sized hot tubs, plus terraced gardens outside.
+Set on 60 rolling-hill acres in Bodega, Sonoma Coast Villa pampers with massages, wood burning fireplaces, radiant heated Italian slate floors, and double-sized hot tubs, plus terraced gardens outside.
 Several rooms are pet-friendly.
 Larger families, meanwhile, will love the Grand Residence a 3,600 square foot house boasting four bedrooms, two bathrooms, two private patios, and luxury accommodations for up to 12 people.

 RVs & Camping